-To prepare for class please identify:
+To prepare for class you must come to class with the following:

 - 1. One published article that you find stimulating and inspiring.
 This article need not be on the same topic as your practicum paper, but it should be an exemplar for the type of intellectual product you aspire to create.
 Be prepared to discuss what makes it an exemplar for you. - 2.
 Two journals to which you would ideally like to submit your article for review.
 Be prepared to talk about why you selected these journals.
 Reflect on any implications for what it means for your own paper length, style, articles on your topic you need to cite from this journal, etc.